-In this section, we consider the initial state as the N\'eel state, then the one-site reduced density operator is trivial in terms of coherence and we focus on the cases with $n\geq2$.
-The coherence measure adopts the $l_1$ norm of coherence by disorder-averaged normalization in Eq.\eqref{l1_normalized}.
+In this section, we consider the initial state to be the N\'eel state, and the one-site reduced density operators are diagonal during the evolution.
+Quantum coherence remains at zero.
+Thus, we focus on the non-trivial cases with $n\geq2$.
+The coherence measure adopts the $l_1$ norm of the coherence by disorder-averaged normalization in Eq.~\eqref{l1_normalized}.